arajsinha/SAP-Multitenancy/ex5/README.md

-# Exercise 5 - Enable SaaS and Deploy the Project
+# Exercise 5 - Enable Multitenancy and Deploy the Project
-## Enable SaaS
+## Enable Multitenancy

 ### Make Application Multitenant
 We will now make our application multitenant.